About the Journal

 Karen Ng, HBSc (York University), PharmD Student (University of Toronto)

 Umair Majid, HBSc (McMaster University), MSc (McMaster University), MEd Student (Queen's University)

-The URNCST Journal strives to keep submissions free of charge, however, we require that authors pay a minimal one-time publication fee per article, in the event that it is accepted.
+The URNCST Journal strives to keep submissions free of charge, however, we require that conference planning committees pay a minimal one-time publication fee to publish their conference abstract book.
 While just as you would pay for transport, food, the printing of a poster, and registration to attend a conference, the URNCST Journal fees are the primary source of revenue that allows us to cover our costs associated with maintaining our web domain/hosting, open access system, peer-review, copyediting, typesetting, improving the visibility of your articles, and membership fees.
-That being said, opportunities to receive discounts are explained below.
-Furthermore, if you are an author wishing to publish research originating from a research conference that had their abstract book published by the URNCST Journal, please apply your discount coupon received at the conference.
-If after all funding avenues have been exhausted, in exceptional circumstances students who may lack the funds needed to cover the article processing fee can request an additional discount by filling out an Additional Discount Form.
+Please note that the URNCST Journal only publishes articles written by indivdual undergraduate researchers if they were selected to submit an article at a research conference that had their abstract book published by the URNCST Journal.
+The cost of such a publication is typically covered by the conference.

 Our fee schedule is as follows: